arklese1zure/medMACROS/README.md

-# medMACROS
+# MedMACROS
-Small and extensible helper app for quickly writing medical notes during consultation,  written in Autohotkey.
+Small and extensible helper application for quickly writing medical notes during consultation,  written in AutoHotKey.
-GUI is fully translatable.

 ## Current functionality
 ### Extensibility via plug-ins
-medMacros extensions are specially formatted Autohotkey scripts that can be used for augmenting the main script's own capabilities.
+MedMacros extensions are specially formatted Autohotkey scripts that can be used for augmenting the main script's own capabilities.
 Some examples of extensibility:
 - Add new sections to the main GUI via tabs.
 - Add new features to the text editor.
 - Add new options to menus.
 - Add new sets of hostrings via specially formatted "dictionaries".
 - Add new global hotkeys with custom actions (for example, navigating cumbersome menus via automated keystroke sequences).
+- Create specific keystroke sequences for quick navigation of menus or performing repetitive tasks.

 ### Hotstring manager
-Using Autohotkey's powerful hotstring feature, this script lets you quickly add or remove new hotstrings.
-Extremely useful for quickly writing any long, repetitive text, extending abbreviations, replacing eponyms, or replacing brand names with their corresponding generic denominations.
-Multiple sets of hotstrings can be managed via a dedicated GUI.
+Using AutoHotKey's powerful hotstring feature, MedMACROS lets you manage hotstring lists ("Dictionaries") in a convenient way.
+This feature is useful for quickly writing any long, repetitive text, extending abbreviations, replacing eponyms, or replacing brand names with their corresponding generic denominations.
+MedMACROS can also keep multiple hotstring sets and switch between them via the settings GUI.
 ### Quick text
-When the hotstrings feature is too inconvenient, the quick text GUI lets you keep a library of text snippets that can be quickly inserted by calling the GUI and selecting a file from a list.
+When large chunks of text are required, the hotstrings feature may be too cumbersome.
+The quick text feature lets you keep a library of text snippets that can be quickly inserted by calling the GUI and selecting a snippet from the list.
 ### Alternative pasting from clipboard
-Many electronic medical record systems do not let you paste text directly inside fields.
-This method lets you send the text from the clipboard as keystrokes in order to circumvent restrictions.
+Some electronic medical record systems disallow pasting into text fields.
+This feature lets the user send text from the clipboard as keystrokes in order to circumvent restrictions.
 ### Login manager
 Meant for quickly logging in to shared applications in a hospital network, like radiology, lab results and the like.
 ### File manager
-Lets the user view a folder as a small treeview that can always be accesed, useful for quickly launching commonly used files.
+This feature generates a hierarchic tree view from a preset folder.
+Useful for storing reference material or other files for quick access.
+There's also a drag-and-drop feature that will copy the dropped files to the folder.
 ### Shortcuts
-Lets you add shortcuts for commonly used applications.
-Uses Window's own .lnk files, therefore it's extremely flexible, letting the user add web shortcuts and even custom launch options on exectuables.
+Lets you add shortcuts for commonly used applications or files.
+It uses Window's own .lnk files, therefore it's extremely flexible, letting the user add web shortcuts and even custom launch options on exectuables.
 ### Notepad
-Small section for jotting down notes, to-do lists, et cetera.
+Small section for jotting down notes, to-do lists, and other things.
+Not meant as a text editor.
 ### Phonebook
 Useful when you need to keep track of a lot of phone extensions.

 ## Planned functionality
 ### Browseable medical record
 The user can keep a database of medical notes in order to work with them later or submit them to a more suitable location when it becomes available.
 Useful when the medical record system goes offline, etc.
+### Other features
+Feel free to contribute or request any features you might find useful for your particular work environment.